tysonmote/octopress/source/_posts/2012-03-17-setting-up-a-new-ipad.markdown

 And that was it.
 If it wasn't for the new screen, I wouldn't be able to tell you which iPad was which.

-The setup process for my *alarm clock* requires more steps than that.
+The setup process for my *running watch* requires more steps than that.